-Field Mentors with Traverse become part of a small, vibrant, owner-operated community and are called upon to be a parent figure, teacher and friend.
+Field Mentors become part of a vibrant, values-driven, owner-operated community and are called upon to be role models, teachers and keen listeners.

-Elements Traverse is dedicated to serving young adult clients ages 18-25 who are struggling to live healthy independent lives.
+Elements Traverse is dedicated to serving young adult clients who are struggling to live full and healthy lives.
 Traverse works with our clients to use the strengths they already possess to identify and shift whatever is underlying their struggles.
 Field Mentors are critical in helping clients recognize what they do well, and where they have room to grow.
 Oftentimes, that is simply being present and asking the right questions.

 What makes Traverse different?